ZarChi123/CMS-Practicals/Week 2/README.md

 **Student ID:** 14211290

 Welcome to the overview of my website, developed for the second practical assignment in the Content Management System course at James Cook University Singapore.
 In Week 1, I created an initial website focused on curating skincare for teenagers and young adults, tailored primarily for younger users.
-You can explore the [initial website from Week 1 here](https://skincarebyzarchiiiiioo.on.drv.tw/www.coconutskincarebyzar.com/).However,this project focuses on creating a website tailored for an audience of older individuals, emphasizing user-friendliness and accessibility.
+You can explore the [initial website from Week 1 here](https://skincarebyzarchiiiiioo.on.drv.tw/www.coconutskincarebyzar.com/).
+However,this project focuses on creating a website tailored for an audience of older individuals, emphasizing user-friendliness and accessibility.
 Join me as we delve into the detailed content and explore the specific S.M.A.R.T. goals guiding the development of this site using Joomla,a popular CMS tool.